-Based on Astley's input on taste and flavour, Bjergsø had sent off a recipe to De Proef so they could get started on a test batch of the red lager.
+Based on Astley's input on taste and flavor, Bjergsø had sent off a recipe to De Proef so they could get started on a test batch of the red lager.
 Bjergsø stopped by a large conically shaped stainless steel tank where he peered through the porthole.
 Inside was a foamy, golden brown liquid swirling around like a hurricane.
 "Hi Rick," he said, "This is your beer."

 The singer wondered if a taste would give them any indication of the final product.
 "No," said Bjergsø, "because this beer 'tea' is going to be very fat and sweet, and the final beer is going to be a dry lager that's very crisp."

 It would be another four months before they got to the taste the final product together.
 This time, it would be in Los Angeles, where Astley was touring and Bjergsø was opening a new Mikkeller bar.
 The name for the beer—Astley's Northern Hop—was the singer's tribute to his northern English roots and weekend dances.
 It's expected to be released in London on April 13 at the bar Draft House, and will subsequently be available in Mikkeller's bars and shops.